EthanEFung/bubble-datepicker/README.md

 - [ ] ~add bubblezone and create handlers for mouse events~
 - [x] tests
 - [x] include a Usage section in the readme
-- [ ] develop the `examples folder`
+- [x] develop the `examples folder`
-- [ ] add example of the datepicker in a form
+- [x] add example of the datepicker with text input
-- [ ] add example of the datepicker as a list filter
+- [x] add example of the datepicker as a list filter
+- [ ] add gifs to each example in the examples folder
 - [ ] finish the README